Jaeyeon Kim

 Biography

-During my undergraduate years, I had the privilege of working in Optimization Theory with professors Ernest Ryu and Asu Ozdaglar.
-We have developed H-duality, a novel duality framework in optimization algorithms.
-(1, 2, 3)
+Previously, I earned a B.S. in Math at Seoul National University, where I worked in Optimization Theory with professors Ernest Ryu and Asu Ozdaglar.
+Together, we developed H-duality, a novel duality framework for optimization algorithms.
+(1, 2, 3).
+Earlier in my academic journey, I won multiple awards in Math Olympiads.

 Interests